skalenetwork/docs.skale.space/src/content/docs/learn/advanced/block-rotation.md

 ---

 Block rotation on a SKALE Chain enables a limit on the size of the hard drive space that is occupied by blocks on core consensus nodes and full-sync nodes.
-The current deault siz of this space is **12.6 GB**.
+The current default size of this space is **12.6 GB**.

-Each SKALE Chain maintains a minimum to maximum number of blocks, which are the 80% to 100% of the above respectivley, meaning the most recent 20% of the blocks.
+Each SKALE Chain maintains a minimum to maximum number of blocks, which are the 80% to 100% of the above respectively, meaning the most recent 20% of the blocks.

 :::tip[Developer Note]